"When guests leave this place, they should say, 'I like railroads. They're part of my future.'"

 Galesburg is ideally suited to tell the story of America’s railroads.
 The community boasts one of the nation’s largest classification yards, and with over 120 freights a day, the town is a train-spotters’ paradise.
 Easily accessible by interstate or Amtrak, this western-Illinois community is within three-hours of over 21 million potential visitors.

-Located in the community’s downtown cultural district, the Engines of Freedom campus is convenient to an array of local attractions including the Lincoln-Douglas debate site at Knox College, Discovery Depot Children’s Museum, the Orpheum Theater, the Galesburg Railroad Museum, and the restaurants and shops on historic Seminary Street.
+Located in the community’s downtown cultural district, the Hall of Fame campus is convenient to an array of local attractions including the Lincoln-Douglas debate site at Knox College, Discovery Depot Children’s Museum, the Orpheum Theater, the Galesburg Railroad Museum, and the restaurants and shops on historic Seminary Street.

 In 2003, resolutions of the US Senate and House of Representatives recognized the project and designated Galesburg as its home.
 Organizers have now launched a national capital campaign to make this exciting vision a reality.